abrochard/walkman/README.md

 ```
 C-c C-RETURN   to execute the enry at point
 C-c C-'        for the walkman menu
+C-c C-' c      to copy the entry at point as a curl command
+C-c C-' i      to import a curl command and insert as walkman entry
 ```

 ## How to write a walkman entry